Frederic L. Holmes

 Frederic Lawrence Holmes (February 6, 1932 - March 27, 2003) was an American historian of science, specifically of chemistry, medicine and biology.
 He was Avalon Professor of the History of Medicine at Yale University and was known for his work developing Yale's programs in history of science and medicine.
 His scholarship included notable studies of Claude Bernard, Antoine Lavoisier, Justus Liebig, Hans Adolf Krebs, Matthew Meselson, Franklin Stahl, and Seymour Benzer.
-He was awarded a George Sarton Medal for lifetime achievement in the history of science and served as a president of the History of Science Society.
+He was awarded the George Sarton Medal for lifetime achievement in the history of science in 2000 and served as a president of the History of Science Society 1981–1982.

-Education and background
+Early life and education

-Born in Cincinnati, Ohio, Holmes earned his bachelor's degree in quantitative biology from Massachusetts Institute of Technology (MIT) in 1954 and then began graduate study in the history department of Harvard University, where he graduated with MA in 1958.
+Born in Cincinnati, Ohio on February 6, 1932, Holmes earned his bachelor's degree in quantitative biology from Massachusetts Institute of Technology (MIT) in 1954 and then began graduate study in the history department of Harvard University, where he graduated with MA in 1958.
 His graduate study was interrupted by two years of service in the United States Air Force ROTC and when he returned to Harvard he transferred to the department of the history of science, graduating with PhD in 1962 with thesis Claude Bernard and the concept of internal environment under the direction of Everett Mendelsohn and John Edsall.
 For his dissertation, he reconstructed Claude Bernard's path of discovery of basic physiological functions, such as those of the glucogenic functions of the liver, on the basis of Bernard's laboratory books from the 1840s.
 Mirko Grmek referred the laboratory books to Holmes.
-He died in New Haven, Connecticut at the age of 71, on March 27, 2003.